actoron/jadex/docs/guides/env/03 Domain Model.md

 ## Space Type Definition

 All space types are defined with the &lt;spacetypes&gt; section of Jadex application descriptor.
 This section is an extension point (using xml-schema any element) and allows for custom space types to be plugged in.
-These specific space types typically come with their own Â schema definition and hence use tags within a separate namespace.
+These specific space types typically come with their own  schema definition and hence use tags within a separate namespace.
 For EnvSupport the outermost declaration is called &lt;env:envspacetype&gt; (using here 'env' as prefix for its namespace).
 The figure below shows the basic elements an environment is composed of.

 ![](envspacetype.png)

 *Figure 1 XML schema part for the environment space type*

 It can be seen that a space type is generally specified by declating *objecttypes*, *avatarmappings*, *actiontypes*, *tasktypes*, *processtypes*, *percepttypes*, *views*, *perspectives* and a *spaceexecutor*.
 For the domain model we will first cover the details of *objecttypes*, *actiontypes*, *tasktypes*, *processtypes* and the *spaceexecutor*.
-Before explaing these elements a we will have a short look on the envspacetype element itself.Â
+Before explaing these elements a we will have a short look on the envspacetype element itself.

 In this basic definition the type name, its implementation class and also its extent (using width, height and optionally depth) as well as its border mode (as subtag) can be included.
 Currently, two different implementations are available: the *ContinuousSpace2D* for a continuous 2d world and *Grid2D* for a 2d grid world consisting of a discrete raster.
 Both implementation are contained in the package 'jadex.application.space.envsupport.environment.space2d', which has to be imported if the classes are not referenced fully qualified.
 The border mode determines the behaviour of the space objects at the borders of the 2d field.
 If set to 'strict' the world ends at the borders, whereas if the 'torus' mode is used the space objects can cross\
 the borders and enter the field on the other side.